raspberrypilearning/pacman-terminal/en/step_5.md

-## Catch and quarantine ghosts
+## Catch and quarantine your first ghost

 In this step, you will create a quarantine folder to put your ghosts in.
 You will then catch all of the ghosts and quarantine them so that they stop ghosting around and harming your computer like viruses do.

 A **quarantine folder** isolates suspicious files so they cannot harm your computer.
 They are usually made automatically through Antivirus software and have additional programming attached to them, however you will simulate what it is like to create one.

-You can also also use what you learn here to create your own directories in your filesystem!
+You can also use what you learn here to create your own directories in your filesystem!

 + After the shell prompt, create a quarantine folder by typing `mkdir quarantine/` and pressing enter.
   ```